 She has served time as the president of the board at Wildwood School, serves on the Aspen Valley Ski Club parent advisory board, and has a degree in international management and marketing from the Higher School for Economic Studies in Amsterdam.
 She was born into a family carrying the gene that predisposes most of them to hemochromatosis, a disease in which the body produces too much iron, a cause for liver failure.
 Many of her family members have to donate blood monthly to stay healthy and are at risk for liver cirrhosis.

 Esther has lost a very close family member to liver failure due to the fact a donor was not available early enough.
-Esther lives in Missouri Heights with her husband Mike and three kids, Ben, Nick and Luke.
+Esther lives in Snowmass Village with her three kids, Ben, Nick, and Luke.